Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

-An instance of fpga_manager is created by xmgmt_main and is used for xclbin image download. fpga_manager requires the full xclbin image before it can start programming the FPGA configuration engine via ICAP platform driver.
+An instance of fpga_manager is created by xmgmt_main and is used for xclbin image download. fpga_manager requires the full xclbin image before it can start programming the FPGA configuration engine via Internal Configuration Access Port (ICAP) platform driver.

 fpga_region
 -----------

-For every interface exposed by currently loaded xclbin/xsabin in the *parent* fpga_region a new instance of fpga_region is created like a *child* region.
+For every interface exposed by the currently loaded xclbin/xsabin in the *parent* fpga_region a new instance of fpga_region is created like a *child* fpga_region.
 The device tree of the *parent* fpga_region defines the resources for a new instance of fpga_bridge which isolates the parent from child fpga_region.
 This new instance of fpga_bridge will be used when a xclbin image is loaded on the child fpga_region.
-After the xclbin image is downloaded to the fpga_region, an instance of group is created for the fpga_region using the device tree obtained as part of xclbin.
+After the xclbin image is downloaded to the fpga_region, an instance of group is created for the fpga_region using the device tree obtained as part of the xclbin.
 If this device tree defines any child interfaces then it can trigger the creation of fpga_bridge and fpga_region for the next region in the chain.

 fpga_bridge
 -----------

-Like fpga_region, matching fpga_bridge is also created by walking the device tree of the parent group.
+Like the fpga_region, matching fpga_bridge is also created by walking the device tree of the parent group.

 Driver Interfaces
 =================